RUNNING A CAKE SALE

-Mrs Waring has this in the safe in the office.
-Get there about 3.10-3.15 on the day and pop in and she'll let you have it.
+The float is kept in the safe in the school office.
+Get there about 3.10-3.15 on the day and pop in and someone will let you have it.
 Bring 2-3 tupperware pots with you for your cash pots.
 Remember how much float you have - the treasurers are delighted to get a float back in the same state it went out, so if you can bag it back up again even better.
 A treasurer may be there to take the takings and float home but occasionally they won't be and the office may be closed by the time you've packed up.
 If the office is still open put all the cash back in the safe.
 If the office is closed you will need to take the money home until Monday when it should get back to the safe for collection by the treasurer.

 3 or 4 tables should be enough for a cake sale.
 The tables can be grabbed from outside the kitchen serving hatch.
 A 'U' shaped arrangement usually works best - which is why 2-3 cash pots is useful.

-Cakes are 50p each.
+Cakes are £1 each.
 They'll be gone in a flash.
 It's like a black Friday scrum.
 Enjoy!